Devizes Camping and Caravanning Club Site

-During half term, we took a trip down to Wiltshire and stayed at the Devizes Spa Camping and Caravanning Club site to test out the Coleman’s Oak Canyon 6 and to visit family close by.
+We took a trip down to Wiltshire during half term and stayed at the Devizes Camping and Caravanning Club site to test out the Coleman’s Oak Canyon 6 and visit family close by.
 The campsite is a tree-lined site with 115 pitches, some of which are separated by hedgerows for more privacy.

 FINDING THE SITE

-In the amenities block, you will find both male and female washrooms, the sluice, laundry (with outdoor drying area) and family bathroom.
+You will find both male and female washrooms in the amenities block, the sluice, laundry (with outdoor drying area), and a family bathroom.
 The disabled bathroom is situated in the main Reception block at the entrance to the site.

-Note, if you need access to the family bathroom then you will need to obtain a key from Reception.
-The family bathroom is unlocked when the main washrooms are being cleaned but only for use of the toilet, not for showers.
+Note that you will need to obtain a key from Reception if you need access to the family bathroom.
+The family bathroom is unlocked when the main washrooms are being cleaned but only for the toilet, not for showers.

 Water Points, Refuse Disposal and Fire Points

-The water and fire points were positioned around the site, I only saw two but I am sure there were more.
-As you can see from this photograph it was a very wet trip to Wiltshire.
-As with all Camping and Caravanning Club sites the water points are always easily visible with a fire safety point and are lit at night.
+The water and fire points were positioned around the site, I only saw two, but I am sure there were more.
+As you can see from this photograph, it was a very wet trip to Wiltshire.
+As with all Camping and Caravanning Club sites, the water points are easily visible with a fire safety point and are lit at night.

 The play area is a large wooden structure within a larger camping field in the centre of the site.
 It is right next to the amenities block too.

-Situated in the main Reception building you will also find a small Information area with notice boards showing current information and leaflets on local attractions.
-You will also find the Disabled Toilets here too.
+Situated in the main Reception building, you will also find a small Information area with notice boards showing current information and leaflets on local attractions.
+You will also find the Accessible Toilets here too.

 Dog Walking Area